Cryotherapy: Whole-body cryotherapy

 Cryotherapy treatment involves exposing individuals to extremely cold dry air (below −100 °C) for two to four minutes.
+Yet three- to four-minute exposure to whole-body cryotherapy is different from one- to two-minute exposure.
+It is more beneficial to expose for a shorter time to increase therapeutic benefits.
+Longer durations have negative effects on thermal sensation, tissue oxygenation, and blood volume.
+Also, the number of sessions is an important part of the healing process.
+Just one session will not exhibit significant effects.
+A minimum of twenty sessions is required.
+Thirty sessions is recommended for optimal effects.

-To achieve the subzero temperatures required for WBC, two methods are typically used: liquid nitrogen and refrigerated cold air.
+To achieve the subzero temperatures required for whole-body cryotherapy, two methods are typically used: liquid nitrogen and refrigerated cold air.
 During these exposures, individuals wear minimal clothing, which usually consists of shorts for males, and shorts and a crop top for females.
-Gloves, a woollen headband covering the ears, and a nose and mouth mask, in addition to dry shoes and socks, are commonly worn to reduce the risk of cold-related injury.
-The first WBC chamber was built in Japan in the late 1970s, introduced to Europe in the 1980s, and has been used in the US and Australia in the past decade.
+Gloves, a woolen headband covering the ears, a nose and mouth mask, and dry shoes and socks are commonly worn to reduce the risk of cold-related injury.
+The first whole-body cryotherapy chamber was built in Japan in the late 1970s.
+It was introduced to Europe in the 1980s, and has been used in the US and Australia in the past decade.

 Adverse effects

-Reviews of whole body cryotherapy have called for research studies to implement active surveillance of adverse events, which are suspected of being underreported.
+Reviews of whole-body cryotherapy have called for research studies to implement active surveillance of adverse events, which are suspected of being underreported.
 If the cold temperatures are produced by evaporating liquid nitrogen, there is the risk of inert gas asphyxiation as well as frostbite.
-However, these risks are irrelevant in the electronically operated chambers.
+However, these risks are not present in the electronically operated chambers.

+Contraindications

+Contraindications include patients with cardiovascular disease, arterial hypertension, acute infectious diseases, seizures, cold allergy, and some psychiatric disorders.

 Partial body

-Partial body cryotherapy (PBC) devices also exist.
+Partial-body cryotherapy devices also exist.
 If the cold temperatures are produced by evaporating liquid nitrogen, there is the risk of inert gas asphyxiation as well as frostbite.